 About the Video Prescreen

 This is an audition for a theatre

-professional equipment.
-Your camera is just there to
+program; your camera is there simply to

+record a sample of your work so that you can share that with us remotely.
 When you film, choose a well-lit, quiet place with a

 plain, solid colored background.